The New Benefit Cap - What you need to know

 - Universal Credit (unless you've had a work capability assessment and aren't fit for work)

-Payments towards carer's costs in Universal Credit won't be affected by the benefit cap from 7 November 2016.
+Payments towards carer's costs in Universal Credit are not affected by the benefit cap from 7 November 2016.

 You're not affected by the cap if anyone in your household qualifies for Working Tax Credit or gets any of the following benefits: